A Business Appraisal Checklist to Get You Started

 Customer concentrations – List the five largest customer revenue amounts for the past three years and a total of all other customers.

-Vendor concentrations – List the five largest vendors with amounts for the past three years and a total of all other vendors.
+Vendor concentrations – List the five largest vendors with numbers for the past three years and a total of all other vendors.
 Do you have any contracts or licensing agreements in place?

 - Headcount by function